FREE SHIPPING on orders over $75 International: over $250

 What is Oolong tea?

-Oolong is a semi-oxidized tea It stands between non-oxidized green tea and fully oxidized red tea (Hong Cha).
-Its levels of oxidation range from 10% to 70% resultinng in a wide spectrum of flavors, from light and floral to rich and robust.
-It is the last among China's six tea types, created as late as the Qing dynasty.
+Oolong is a semi-oxidized tea.
+It stands between non-oxidized green tea and fully oxidized red tea (Hong Cha).
+Its levels of oxidation range from 10% to 70% and sometimes even 80%, resulting in a wide spectrum of flavors, from light and floral to rich and robust.
+It is the last among China's six tea types, created as late as the late Ming - early Qing dynasty.
 Its name translates as "black dragon" (Wu Long, 乌龙) and is tied to a number of legends on its origins.
 Oolong originates in China's Fujian province.
-From there, it quickly spread out to the neighborhoods of Guangdong and Taiwan, shaping the unique Gong Fu Cha tea culture.
-With time, different cultivars took shape in each of these regions.
-They all became known for their distinctive smell, taste, and flavor qualities!
+From there, it quickly spread out to the neighboring Guangdong and then Taiwan, shaping the unique Gong Fu Cha tea culture.
+Over time, different cultivars emerged in each of these regions.
+They all became known for their distinctive smells, tastes, and flavors!
 Today, you may find Oolong tea in other areas as well.
 Still, the most representative Oolong teas come from those three regions.

 Production process and its impact on Oolong tea taste